Yang-Mills model for centrally extended 2d gravity: Introduction

 \section{Introduction}

-Two-dimensional dilaton gravity models provide effective theories to study regimes of interest in higher dimensional gravity.
-Among them, Jackiw-Teitelboim (JT) gravity~\cite{Teitelboim,Jackiw}, with a linear couppling $\phi R$ between the dilaton and the scalar curvature, and which accounts for near-horizon theories in higher dimensional near-extremal black holes.
-The Almheiri-Polchinski~\cite{Almheiri-Polchinski} models, with quadratic coupling $\phi^2 R$, that consistently explain the holographic flow to $\textnormal{AdS}_2\times X$ of many theories.
-And the Callan-Giddings-Harvey-Strominger model~\cite{CGHS}, with exponential coupling $e^{-\phi} R$, that provides a 2d setting to analytically understand the formation and subsequent evaporation of a black hole.
+Two-dimensional dilaton gravity models provide effective theories to study regimes of interest in higher-dimensional gravity.
+Among them, are Jackiw-Teitelboim (JT) gravity~\cite{Teitelboim,Jackiw}, with a linear coupling $\phi R$ between the dilaton and the scalar curvature and which accounts for near-horizon theories in higher-dimensional near-extremal black holes; the Almheiri-Polchinski~\cite{Almheiri-Polchinski} models, with quadratic coupling $\phi^2 R$, that consistently explain the holographic flow to $\textnormal{AdS}_2\times X$ of many theories; and the Callan-Giddings-Harvey-Strominger model~\cite{CGHS}, with exponential coupling $e^{-\phi} R$, that provides a 2d setting to analytically understand the formation and subsequent evaporation of a black hole.

-Here we propose a non-dilaton model in which the r\^ole of the dilaton is played by the dual field strength $\ast\/F$ of an Abelian gauge field $A_\mu$.
+Here we propose a nondilaton model in which the r\^ole of the dilaton is played by the dual field strength $\ast\/F$ of an Abelian gauge field $A_\mu$.
 The model has classical action